udit-001/pizzashop/docs/system-design.md

 [![Database Schema](/docs/social-auth.svg 'Pizza Shop Database Schema')](https://dbdiagram.io/d/Pizza-Shop-62c5666869be0b672caea8e3)

 ## Payment
 This project utilizes Stripe to collect credit card payments from users for their orders, leveraging [Stripe's Python SDK](https://github.com/stripe/stripe-python).
+Subsequently, we retain the transaction details in our database for reference, as demonstrated [here.](#payment)

 ## Google Places Integration
 The application is equipped with [Google Places library](https://developers.google.com/places/) to assist users in entering accurate address details.
 This feature presents users with an autocomplete input, allowing them to select their address from a list of verified options provided by Google.
 This integration aims to mitigate delivery issues caused by inaccurate addresses.